For further articles on these topics:

-For most families who are streaming or people watching, I imagine this can feel like a bit of a one-way broadcast, not allowing for direct connection or storytelling.
+For most families who are streaming, I imagine this can feel like a bit of a one-way broadcast, not allowing for direct connection or storytelling.
 Do you think this is an unavoidable limitation of creating virtual funerals, or as a professional in the field do you see ways to create more connections?

 "There is no substitute for being with others physically to share in grief," Tim said, "and it would be wrong-headed to promote webcasting or any other remote service as a kind of replacement, but by live-streaming the eulogies and other elements of the funerary service, we hope that we can help convey a real-time sense of comfort, and a way to acknowledge the passing of a loved one, and by extension perhaps a sense of closure.

-So it’s not a substitute to attending in person – rather at its best it an effective platform to gather the friends and families and other stakeholders to convene in a live television experience for those who are geographically dispersed a professional alternative to physically gathering as possible, given the current conditions.”
+So it’s not a substitute to attending in person–rather at its best, it's an effective platform to gather the friends and families and other stakeholders to convene in a live television experience for those who are geographically dispersed or unable to attend in-person given the current conditions."

 You need to make sure the technical aspects of the live webcast have been walked through first, before the event if possible, to minimize points of failure and reduce the technical risks.
-There is nothing more stressful during a live event that is experiencing real-time technical difficulties both for the organizers of the memorial service and the viewers trying to participate live online.
-Nobody wants to be installing drivers or dealing with audio issues or bandwidth constraints or the myriad of other technical problems during the actual memorial service.”
+There is nothing more stressful during a live event than experiencing real-time technical difficulties.
+Nobody wants to be installing drivers or dealing with audio issues or bandwidth constraints or the myriad of other technical problems during the actual memorial service."

-Last but not least, if someone want to reach out to OSV directly, whether it be to help with advocacy around funding funerals, or to look into streaming for funeral homes, churches, or families, where can they find you?
+If someone want to reach out to OSV directly, whether it be to help with advocacy around funding funerals or to look into streaming for funeral homes, churches, or families, where can they find you?